antmicro/renode-dpi-examples/README.md

 Run with renode-test:
 ```
-renode/renode-test --variable=COSIM_BIN:`find . -name Vcosim_bfm_axi_dpi` verilator/cosim-axi.robot
+renode/renode-test --variable=COSIM_BIN:`find . -name Vcosim_bfm_axi_dpi` verilator-test/cosim-axi.robot
 ```

 ### Test integration with Questa:

-The makefile inside the `questa` directory will prepare the simulation based on files from `verilator-build` directory in the `cosim-bfm-library` submodule.
+The makefile inside the `questa-test` directory will prepare the simulation based on files from `verilator-build` directory in the `cosim-bfm-library` submodule.

 To start Questa execute:
 ```
-cd questa
+cd questa-test
 make all
 ```